juls0730/juls0730/README.md

 - 👋 Hi, I’m @juls0730
-- 👀 I mainly code in Vue, Javascript, Ruby, Crystal, Java, and Python
+- 👀 I mainly code in Vue, JavaScript, Ruby, Crystal, Java, and Python
 - 📘 I’m currently learning C, C++, and Lua
 - 💞️ If you would like to collaborate on something hit me up
 - 📧 How to reach me: juls07@cyansplash.net